CBSC73/pm566-fall2022-labs/HW2/Homework2.md

     ##       Both       None Smoke Only Stove Only
     ##        154        219         36        791

-## Step 4 Create Summary tables
+## Step 4 - Create Summary tables

-# Create four summary tables showing the average (or proportion, if binary) and sd of “Forced expiratory volume in 1 second (ml)” and asthma indicator by town, sex, obesity level, and “smoke_gas_exposure.”
+\#Create four summary tables showing the average (or proportion, if binary) and sd of “Forced expiratory volume in 1 second (ml)” and asthma indicator by town, sex, obesity level, and “smoke_gas_exposure.”

 ``` r
 #Table 1